APC series

-The NEC APC (Advanced Personal Computer), APC II and APC III were the international versions of models from the Japanese NEC N5200 series.
-The 8086-based N5200, released in 1981, was the first computer to use the NEC µPD7220 High-Performance Graphics Display Controller.
+The APC (Advanced Personal Computer) was a series of business microcomputers released outside of Japan by the NEC Corporation.
+The series comprised the APC, the APC II and APC III, international versions of models from the Japanese NEC N5200 series(jp).

+The 8086-based N5200, released in 1981, was the first computer to use the NEC μPD7220 High-Performance Graphics Display Controller.

-The much better known PC-9800 series, released a year later by the different division, had a similar architecture to the original N5200 and used many of the same components.
-The most significant differences between the two were that the PC-9801 had slightly lower vertical screen resolution, graphics were standard instead of optional (still using a second µPD7220) and it used 5.25" floppy drives instead of 8".
+The better-known PC-9800 series, released a year later by the different division, had a similar architecture to the original N5200 and used many of the same components.
+The most significant differences between the two were that the PC-9801 had slightly lower vertical screen resolution, graphics were standard instead of optional (still using a second μPD7220) and it used 5.25" floppy drives instead of 8".

 The APC IV, despite sharing the series name, was an ordinary IBM PC/AT compatible and not compatible with the earlier APC models.

 N5200

 The N5200 is a series of personal computers released in 1981.
 The APC is a version of the N5200 that was sold outside Japan.

 Although its computer architecture is very similar to the PC-98, it was developed and marketed in a different way.
 At that time, NEC was a vertical integrated company as seen in other big Japanese companies, and intended to open new business.
 The management allowed a few divisions to start a new computer business, so each divisions developed own computer systems for different markets.
 The N5200 was marketed as a personal computer which could be used as both a standalone computer and a computer terminal for ACOS mainframe platforms.
 It was developed by the Terminal Units Division who developed computer terminals for mainframes, but the PC-98 was developed by the Small Systems Division who developed standalone enterprise systems.
 The position of the N5200 is similar to IBM 3270 PC, but there is significant difference that the N5200 didn't offer the PC-98 compatibility instead it had own software library.

-As of 1982, both CP/M-86 and MS-DOS lacked task switching and an ISAM support, so NEC developed a proprietary operating system for the N5200, called PTOS.
+As of 1982, both CP/M-86 and MS-DOS lacked task switching and support for ISAM, so NEC developed a proprietary operating system for the N5200, called PTOS.
 PTOS was ported to the PC-98 in the early 1990s, and the N5200 computer line was absorbed.